xqsit94/laravel-coding-guidelines/docs/use-accessors-mutators.md

----
-layout: default
-title: Use accessors and mutators
+# Use Accessors and Mutators
-nav_order: 14
----

-## Use Accessors and Mutators instead of mutating in controllers and blade
+Use Accessors and Mutators instead of mutating in controllers and blade

 Bad: